 - The increased error-handling sophistication at end stations and the improved reliability of communication lines allows the Frame Relay protocol to discard bad frames and thus eliminate time-consuming error-handling processing.

-Packet Tracer 5.3 includes a "Cloud-PT" device for WAN emulation.
+Cisco Packet Tracer 7.2.1 includes a "Cloud-PT" device for WAN emulation.
 This device can be configured as a Frame Relay switch.
 Router are connected to the Frame Relay switch using serial connections.
 Virtual circuits, LMI types, and DLCI are configured using the Serial and Frame Relay tabs of the "Cloud-PT" device.

 Frame Relay configuration - WAN cloud

 Configure the LMI type and DLCI of virtual circuits on each serial interface of the cloud used for Frame Relay operation.

 Create the virtual circuits one the "Frame Relay" tab.
 DLCI's need to be configured on the "Serial" tabs before creating virtual circuits.

 The hub router is configured with two sub-interfaces to create a virtual circuit with each spoke.
 Each frame relay sub-interface is mapped with the DLCI number of the corresponding circuit configured in the Packet Tracer WAN emulation Cloud.
 The DLCI number defines a single virtual connection through the WAN and are the Frame Relay equivalent to a hardware address.